dorellango/v-curr/README.md

 # v-curr
-Simple vue directive that works as wrapper for currency.js
+Simple vue directive that works as a wrapper for currency.js

 ## Instalation